Snapchat/KeyDB/pkg/rpm/README.md

 ### Generate RPM files for the generated binaries

-KeyDB typically includes pro binaries with open source so does not build the binaries here but instead just packages the binaries
+After making the binaries you can run the following script

 Usage:
 ```